-This module makes specific reference to the inclusion of women, youths, and vulnerable groups including People Living with a Disability including the Aged.
-It provides context by outlining commitments to gender equality, youth participation, and the inclusion of People Living with Disabilities and the elderly.
+This module makes specific reference to the inclusion of women, youths and vulnerable groups such as People Living with A Disability, Aged in the implementation of this project.
+It provides context by outlining commitments to gender equality, youth participation, People Living with Disabilities, and the elderly.